 jayr Posted July 12, 2022 Share Posted July 12, 2022 Appended by Cecil: Have hidden the location map...
 Link to post Share on other sites More sharing options...

 Staff Cecil Lee Posted July 13, 2022 Staff Share Posted July 13, 2022 On 7/13/2022 at 4:43 AM, jayr said: This is quite a subjective topic, as there can be many perspectives.
 Especially if someone plans to sell it in the future.
 Locally, there are small apartment blocks next to a church, with some offering views of the church grounds.
 It seems to be more of a family-oriented church.
 In this case, some private apartments even have churches situated nearby or right beside them.
-Here in our country, many are more concern especially with "noise" activities especially from Chinese temples and Indian mosques where chantings and even burning of joss on the grounds.
-These smoke can permeate into the home.
-And can in the long run be cancerous to the lungs.
+Here in our country, many people are especially concerned about noise from Chinese temples and Indian mosques, such as chanting and the burning of joss sticks on the grounds.
+The smoke from these activities can enter homes and, over time, may be harmful to the lungs.
 Link to post Share on other sites More sharing options...

 jayr Posted July 18, 2022 Share Posted July 18, 2022 Thank you!
 Link to post Share on other sites More sharing options...